 - Lanikai Beach is the next stop, but not the last, in our Oahu tour.
 With it’s powdery, white sand and turquoise waters, Lanikai is thought to be one of Hawaii’s most beautiful beaches.
 There’s no parking lot for Lanikai.
 You must find off street parking and one of the beach access paths.
+Make sure that you are respectful in where you park and do not trespass.
 The Google Map directions only get you to the general area.
 Allow 30 minutes to park and see Lanikai.

 Note that this first portion of the drive tour will take approximately 5 hours.
 If your visit to Oahu is constrained by a same day arrival and departure flight, take note of how much time has actually elapsed so that you can plan accordingly.

 > From this link to second portion of map you can customize stops, print directions and/or download directions to your smart phone.

 Now, we’ll move to the second portion of your Oahu driving tour.
 Note that the only reason we’ve split the drive into two halves is that Google Maps limits the number of destinations to 10 per map.